The Great Snake: Origins

+Bazhov believed that the most ancient creature of the Ural mythology is Azov Girl, the Snake appeared next, and the last one was the Mistress.
+It is further proved by the fact that Poloz is a zoomorphic being, as he probably comes from the era of totemistic beliefs.

+In the story cycle of the snakes, the Ural miners "explained mysterious natural phenomena" in terms of the Great Poloz and his daughter serpents.
+According to Bashov, if "a gold-bearing vein was lost—this means that Poloz (a huge snake—the owner of all gold in the earth)—took this vein to another place ...
+Gold inside such a dense stone as quartz was explained by the fact that Poloz's daughter Zmeevka passed here, etc.".

+Critical analysis

 Bazhov's Poloz, in addition to his traditional function of a treasure guardian, also fulfils the concept of social justice.
 He rewards the worthy and is dangerous to everyone else, especially to those who starts quarrels because of gold.
 His gifts are not supposed to be shared.

 In Bazhov's tales, his constant opponent is the wise eagle-owl.

 Semyonich is a classical Bazhov's character.
-On the one hand, he is a truth seeker who is in contact with magical beings, on the other hand, he is an outsider, who is not accepted in the society.
+On the one hand, he is a seeker who is in contact with magical beings, on the other hand, he is an outsider, who is not accepted in the society.

 Denis Zherdev compared Poloz and the Mistress of the Copper Mountain, pointing out the male domain of Poloz is the world of order, structure, and hierarchy, and the power over gold is associated with the power of men.
 Unlike the Mistress, his appearance does not bring in unpredictability and destruction.